-1) Satisfactory quarterly reports by the GAC rep.

-- 2) Three lab rotations have been completed with satisfactory evaluations. - 3) Satisfactory teaching evaluations. - 4) GPA $\ge$ 3.0 in graded coursework and no grades of N or I. - 5) Grades of B- or better on 3 quarterly exams, with no more than one B-. - 6) Identification of a thesis advisor by the end of the summer of year one.
+- 1) Satisfactory quarterly reports by the GAC rep. - 2) Three lab rotations have been completed with satisfactory evaluations. - 3) Satisfactory teaching evaluations. - 4) GPA \geq 3.0 in graded coursework and no grades of N or I. - 5) Grades of B- or better on all quarterly exams, with no more than one B- in CDB, IE2, IMB and ION and no more than two B- in OIMB. - 6) Identification of a thesis advisor by the end of the summer of year one.